ayushk7102/ayushk7102.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'm presenting a poster on our work on transit assignment and congestion modelling at [AI Impact '23](https://www.aiimpact-iitb.org/), IIT Bombay!
+I'm presenting a poster on our work on transit assignment and congestion modelling at [AI Impact '23](https://www.aiimpact-iitb.org/), IIT Bombay